osohq/oso/docs/content/any/getting-started/quickstart/index.md

 In Oso, these pieces of information are passed to the `is_allowed` call: `is_allowed(actor, action, resource)`.
 `is_allowed` will return `True` or `False`, and your application can choose how to enforce that decision.

-That enforcement can happen in the request handler, at the database layer, or in middleware — here, we’ve chosen to enforce in the request handler.
+That enforcement can happen in the request handler, at the database layer, or in middleware — here, we've chosen to enforce in the request handler.
-Here’s a Flask route that displays a page if this user is allowed to read the associated page.
+Here's a Flask route that displays a page if this user is allowed to read the associated page.

 ```python
 from flask import Flask